01183 218197

 Most car hire companies insist on credit cards.
 Check the terms and conditions.
 It is quite common for the rental company to require the same card that was used for the booking (partly as proof of identity).
 Some companies will require more than one credit card.

 The rental company will normally take a pre-authorisation of an amount in case of damage to the car, unpaid parking fines or tolls.
 The amount varies but it makes sense to have enough credit remaining on the card to allow a pre-authorisation of the amount of the excess on the car and more if you actually want to be able to use the card afterwards.
-If you don't have enough room on your credit card to allow for this pre-authorisation, some car hire company may insist that you take their expensive waiver options.
+If you don't have enough room on your credit card to allow for this pre-authorisation, some car hire companies may insist that you take their expensive waiver options.

 Next: picking up your car